An Intoxicated Man Threw A Cell Phone At Trump During His NRA Speech

 The Marion County Sheriff’s Office also released a statement explaining that they had assisted secret service in the arrest of Rose, and that he’d been transported to receive a mental health evaluation.

 It is important to note that the cell phone did not physically hit the president.
 In fact, it didn’t even come close.
-Katie Pavlich, a Fox News contributor who was present at the speech explained that the perpetrators aim was quite off.
+Katie Pavlich, a Fox News contributor who was present at the speech, explained that the perpetrator’s aim was quite off.

 “A man threw a cell phone on stage when President Trump walked out for his @nra speech.
 He threw it stage left, while POTUS was closer to stage right.
 The man hung around up front for a few minutes, carrying Mt.
 Dew, as POTUS started remarks and then Secret Service removed him.”